Suspect in Louisiana theater rampage had history of mental illness

 President Barack Obama had told the BBC in an interview aired on Thursday before the shooting that his biggest frustration was the failure to pass “common-sense gun safety laws.”

-Not counting Thursday’s incident, a total of 203 mass shootings have been reported so far this year, according to the Mass Shooting Tracker website, a crowd-sourced database kept by the anti-gun group GunsAreCool, which defines a mass shooting as any event in which four or more people are shot.

-Authorities initially said seven people were wounded in the Lafayette rampage, three of them critically.
-Craft said later Friday that five victims remained hospitalized and that four others injured in the incident had been treated and released.
+Authorities said seven were wounded in the Lafayette rampage, three of them critically.

 Two of the wounded victims were teachers, Jindal said, one of whom told him that she survived the attack because her friend rolled on top of her as bullets rang out.
 That teacher then managed to pull a fire alarm in the theater, he said.

-Houser had a history of mental illness, according to police officials and court records.
+Houser had a volatile relationship with his family, who said he had a history of mental illness.
 A political conservative who joined the Tea Party, Houser was described as a “gadfly” who voiced his views on talk radio and ran for local political office.

 In April 2008, he was ordered not to contact his wife, daughter and other relatives after they filed a request for a protective order against him in Carroll County, Georgia.